jordan-sf/UnionOfRad-li3-manual/en/architecture/file-structure.md

 ### Helper

-Custom view helpers are common need.
+Custom view helpers are commonly needed.
 These classes should extend `lithium\template\Helper` and be placed in this folder.

 ## Libraries